SharePoint storage

 Storing or moving files classified as personal to OneDrive needs to be approached with caution to prevent business-relevant files from ending up in a location where they are not correctly permissioned and retained if a user leaves the organization.

-Method 4: Clean up inactive teams and sites
+4. Clean up inactive teams and sites 💤

 Abandoned SharePoint sites consume storage indefinitely without providing business value.
-These sites result from completed projects, organizational changes, and employee departures.
+These sites are usually a result of completed projects, organizational changes, and employee departures.

 Implementation actions